jbcoe/iso_cpp_extension_methods/cpp_extension_methods.md

 introducing extension methods and using concept-constrained free functions.

 # Constraining free-functions with concepts
-Without language changes we can introduce free functions that will be applied only to objects which support member function(s) with a given name and signature (This may be a weak abuse of the notion of concepts.).
+Without language changes, we can introduce free functions that will be applied only to objects which support member function(s) with a given name and signature (This may be a weak abuse of the notion of concepts.).
 Any user-defined type that implements the member functions required by the concept